SMWW4mp3/SMWStuff/README.md

 # SMWStuff
 This is a collection of stuff I did for SMW Hacking purposes.
 I think nothing is really finished.
 Most of the stuff runs in a regular Browser, some stuff need a PHP-Server enviroment (just execute `php -S localhost:8080` folder with the php-file and navigate with your Browser to "localhost:8080" ).

+## LM3LevelFormats
+The version 3.00 of Lunar Magic implements new Level formats for SMW.
+This will allow you to scroll fast through the level formats to see their shape and where the screen exits are.
+Theres nothing more to it, really.

 ## 4bppDisplay
 This is just a viewer for 4bpp graphics.
 You need graphics and a palette file for this, which I included for you.
 Is a bit buggy, if it doesn't update the display just change the Palette and move the cursor over the left image.